jules2689/trudeau/docs/2020-04-21/post_news.md

 Thank you.
 Next question.
-La presser
+La presser.

 **Reporter**:

 [voice of interpreter] thank you.
-My first question is for Minister duclos.
+My first question is for Minister Duclos.
 How will you be calculating the emergency wage subsidy payments for thousands of businesses in the country and how will you do it quickly?